 Recently I decided to try fermenting in dedicated fermenting vessels with a controlled oxygen-free environment.
 Why?
 My family had been on the GAPS diet for 2-1/2 years and still had healing to do.
 My 4-year old was reacting to the fermented foods I made in mason jars and the fermented foods purchased from the store.
 So I was hopeful that new fermenting containers would make a difference for her — and for all of us.

-My family makes most of our baked goods with coconut flour.
-In addition to following GAPS, two of us need to be on a low-oxalate diet.
-Coconut flour is the only low-oxalate, GAPS-friendly flour.
-I really like that coconut is technically a fruit and is very low in anti-nutrients, making soaking unnecessary (as is necessary with all grains, nuts, and seeds).
-In this post, I’ll help you discover what makes coconut flour unique, how to bake with it, and I’ll share some of our favorite recipes.
+Coconut flour is the only low-oxalate, GAPS-friendly flour that is also very low in anti-nutrients, making soaking unnecessary.
+In this post, I’ll help you discover what makes coconut flour unique and how to bake with coconut flour, plus some of our favorite recipes. [by Patty]

 According to Dr Natasha Campbell-McBride, 80% of people will get better on the GAPS nutritional program alone.
 In other words, by following the advice in her GAPS book, most people will heal in an average time period of two and a half years.
 However, 20% of people will need GAPS plus more to find full healing.
 She calls this adding the “cherries on top”.